Why Deep Squats Might Be the Healthiest Seat in the House

 IMG_9710

-2. Bend your knees and push your hips back as you lower your body down.
+• Bend your knees and send your hips back as if reaching for a seat.

 Even if you’re lowering to a lower-than-normal chair go slow.
 Keep your back straight and move with intention.